 James Benya, PE, FIES, FIALD, Benya Lighting Design

 James is a professional lighting designer with 40 years of experience in the field.
-In his current role, he plans, organizes and will eventually teach the professional masters in lighting design to be offered in 2014 at the University of California at Davis.
+In his current role, he plans, organizes and is producing an online professional masters in lighting design to be offered internationally.
 James has won more than 200 lighting design awards including the 2008 and 2011 Edison Award for Environmental Design.
 He is an AIA professional development education provider and a certified ASID/IIDA interior design continuing education provider.
 James is a former adjunct professor of architecture and design at California College of Art, the University of California at Berkeley, the University of Michigan and Lawrence Institute of Technology.
 He has taught over 400 continuing education unit programs, 300 college classes and given more than 200 speeches about lighting at LightFair, NeoCon, Designers Saturday and other gatherings within the lighting industry.

 Holly Blomquist, LEED Green Associate, Lighting Designer, Associate, Harwood Engineering Consultants, Ltd.

 Since receiving her Master of Fine Arts degree from the University of Wisconsin–Madison, Holly's theatrical design work has been seen by audiences both near and far.
 She has worked for several local theatre companies in Milwaukee, as well as for renowned regional theatre companies such as the Madison Repertory Theatre and the Berkshire Theatre Festival.